What is Leading Edge?

 * We review the national data each year and invite schools who are Ofsted 2 or above and who are on or above the 75th percentile nationally for Progress 8

-How do we apply for membership of Leading Edge?
+How do we apply to join the Leading Edge network?

-If you have received an invitation to join the programme you have already been identified as being eligible for membership.
+If you have received an invitation to join the network you have already been identified as being eligible to be a part of the network.
 There is no need to evidence your eligibility, simply get in touch with us by email and we will process your application.

-Is it possible to join the programme if we do not meet the membership criteria?
+Is it possible to join the Leading Edge network if we do not meet the criteria?

-Where a school does not meet the membership criteria but feels that it has a strong case to be recognised as high-performing, decision about membership will be referred to the steering group.
+Where a school does not meet the joining criteria but feels that it has a strong case to be recognised as high-performing, the decision about joining the network will be referred to the steering group.
 In this instance, the school will be asked to provide evidence to support their case.
+Since the network is designed to support high-performing schools, participation will be restructured to schools whose performance places them in the upper quartile nationally.

 What is the cost of joining Leading Edge?

-Leading Edge membership costs £1600+VAT for the 2017-2018 membership year.
-Please note that membership is only open to schools that are members of SSAT.
+Leading Edge costs £1600+VAT for 2017-2018.
+Please note that participation in the Leading Edge network is only open to schools that are members of SSAT.

 Can a school lose its Leading Edge status?

 Yes.
-The data of all schools in the programme will be reviewed annually and if a school no longer meets the criteria then they may not be eligible to renew their membership for the coming year.
+The data of all schools in the network will be reviewed annually and if a school no longer meets the criteria then they may not be eligible to renew for the coming year.

 Our performance dipped last year.
-Does that mean our membership might be questioned?
+Does that mean our eligibility to stay in the network might be questioned?

 No. The criteria is based upon schools’ performance over time.
-Membership would not be questioned on the basis of one year’s performance.
+Your eligibility to stay in the network would not be questioned on the basis of one year’s performance.

-However, if your Ofsted grade drops to a 3 or a 4 then you will not be eligible to renew your membership in the coming year.
+However, if your Ofsted grade drops to a 3 or a 4 then you will not be eligible to renew in the coming year.

 What if our Ofsted grade changes mid-year?